 2. The results of their preaching: “Howbeit many of them which heard the word believed; and the number of the men was about five thousand,” Acts 4:4; Acts 6:7.

 3. Their appearance before the council: “And it came to pass on the morrow, that their rulers, and elders, and scribes, And Annas the high priest, and Caiaphas, and John, and Alexander, and as many as were of the kindred of the high priest, were gathered together at Jerusalem.
-And when they had set them in the midst, they asked, by what power, or by what name, have ye done this?”
+And when they had set them in the midst, they asked, by what power or name, have ye done this?”
 See Acts 4:5-7.

 a.
-The name of Jesus: “Be it known unto you all, and to all the people of Israel, that by the name of Jesus Christ of Nazareth, whom ye crucified, whom God raised from the dead, even by him doth this man stand here before you whole.”
+The name of Jesus: “Be it known unto you all, and to all the people of Israel, that by the name of Jesus Christ of Nazareth, whom ye crucified, whom God raised from the dead, even by him doth this man (stand) here before you whole.”

 2. A notable miracle was done: “For that indeed a notable miracle hath been done by them is manifest to all them that dwells in Jerusalem, and we cannot deny it.”

 3. Council’s decision: “But that it spread no further among the people, let us straightly threaten them that they speak henceforth to no man in this name.
-And they called them, and commanded them not to speak at all, nor teach (anymore) in the name of Jesus,” Acts 4:13-18.
+And they called them and commanded them not to speak at all, nor teach (anymore) in the name of Jesus,” Acts 4:13-18.

 E. Peter and John’s commitment.
 Hear their response: “But Peter and John answered and said unto them, whether it (is) right in the sight of God to hearken unto you more than unto God, judge (you).
 For we cannot but speak the things which we have seen and heard,” Acts 4:19-20; John 3:11.
 Notice: